varjagg/ideapad-flex-10-fix/README.md

-# ideapad-flex-10-fix
+# Lenovo IdeaPad Flex 10 ACPI resume fix

-Kernel config for 4.2.3 fixing the occasional resume issues
+Kernel config for 4.2.3 fixing the occasional resume issues with Lenovo Idepad Flex 10.
+Some obsolete features or otherwise unnecessary features are configured away as well.